leebeck3/Blog-github-pages/_posts/2024-12-27-Linux Kernel Experience.md

 toc: false
 ---

 Hello!
 My name is Lee Beckermeyer, I'm an IT professional with 5 years of part/full-time experience.
-I recently had the opportunity to take part in the Linux Kernel Mentorship program and this is a blog post summarizing my experience with it.
+I recently had the opportunity to take part in the Linux Kernel Mentorship program.
+This is a blog post I wrote summarizing my experience within the program.

 # Why I picked the Linux Kernel